Theincognitomode/Install-Arch-linux/README.md

 5. Then start the machine, let the machine if everysteps are done correctly you will get a terminal with root privileges now run the following command :

- 1. setfont ter-132n
+ i) setfont ter-132n
- 2. Check for stable connection using: ping archlinux.org
- 3. Type `pacman -Sy` to synchronize the packagelist.
- 4. Then install the arsenalinex keyring package `pacman -Sy archlinux-keyring
+ ii) Check for stable connection using: ping archlinux.org iii) Type `pacman -Sy` to synchronize the packagelist. iv) Then install the arsenalinex keyring package `pacman -Sy archlinux-keyring
- 5. Launch the archlinux installer script : archinstall(without any spaces) if the command is not found install it using packman -Sy archinstall
+ v) Launch the archlinux installer script : archinstall(without any spaces) if the command is not found install it using packman -Sy archinstall

 Then we will navigate through the installtion process using the arrow keys and set which ever values are required by us to set..